hpaluch/basys3_mmcm_tcl/README.md

 # Using proper RESET

-There is one serious limitation when using FPGAs with external RESET source (push button `BTNC` in my example) or RESET signal from different "clock domain":
+There is one serious limitation when using FPGAs with external RESET source (push button `BTNC` in my example) or RESET signal from different "clock domain" (which is also considered asynchronous):
 - asynchronous *assertion*  of RESET is not problem
 - but asynchronous *release* of RESET is problem - it may cause non-deterministic behavior